 Prof. Dr. Martin Raubal

-Martin Raubal is Professor for Geoinformation Engineering at the Institute of Cartography and Geoinformation, ETH Zurich.
-He is also Adjunct Professor at the Department of Geography, University of California, Santa Barbara (UCSB).
+Martin Raubal is a Professor for Geoinformation Engineering at the Institute of Cartography and Geoinformation, ETH Zurich.
+He is also an Adjunct Professor at the Department of Geography, University of California, Santa Barbara (UCSB).

 More info at raubal.ethz.ch.

 Yanan is currently leading the MIE Lab as a postdoctoral researcher at the Chair of Geoinformation Engineering, ETH Zurich.
 She obtained her PhD in Geographic Information Science from the Department of Geography, The Pennsylvania State University.
 Her research interests lie in the area of computational mobility analysis, mainly focusing on spatial causal inference in transportation and mobility, the development of interpretable machine learning methods for analyzing mobility data, mobility-based anomaly detection, and the intersection between mobility and energy.

 Methodological focus: movement data analysis, spatial causal inference, interpretable machine learning, anomaly detection, spatial statistics, and Geographic Information Science (GIScience)

 Jascha Grübel is working as a postdoctoral researcher at Mobility Information Engineering (MIE) Lab and as the leading researcher on the project Digital Twin for the Swiss Mobility System at the Center for Sustainable Future Mobility (CSFM).
 Jascha defended his doctorate in December 2022 in Computer Science at ETH Zurich.
 His research interests lie in the area of human behaviour, (behavioural) experiments, the Internet of Things, digital twins, extended reality, and mobility from a perspective of data processing and framework development.
 Jascha is also investigating navigation behaviour, learning in augmented reality, and serious gaming for health care.